kumbulanit/t-sql/tech company/untitled/Module 4 - Querying Multiple Tables/Lab_Querying_Multiple_Tables.md

 **Question 1.1.3**: Skills Inventory Report
 Generate a skills analysis showing:
-- Employee name and department
+- Employee name and d.DepartmentName
 - Skill name and category
 - Proficiency level and years of experience
 - Certification status and last assessment date
 - Market demand for each skill
 - Only include employees with at least one certified skill

-**Question 1.1.4**: Financial Performance by Department Create a department financial summary with:
+**Question 1.1.4**: Financial Performance by d.DepartmentName
+Create a d.DepartmentName financial summary with:
-- Department name and budget
+- d.DepartmentName name and budget
 - Number of active employees
-- Total department BaseSalary cost
+- Total d.DepartmentName BaseSalary cost
 - Average employee BaseSalary
 - Budget utilization percentage
-- Number of active projects per department
+- Number of active projects per d.DepartmentName

 **Question 1.1.5**: Client Project Overview
 Develop a client-focused report showing: